Integrated amplifiers buying guide

 Lay the foundation for a great home stereo system

-From smartphones to wireless powered speakers to surround sound home theaters, there's certainly no shortage of ways to enjoy your tunes these days.
-But if you're a serious music lover ready to enjoy your music through a great pair of speakers, then a sound system based around an integrated amplifier might be just the ticket.
+rom smartphones to wireless powered speakers, there's certainly no shortage of ways to enjoy your tunes these days.
+But if you're a serious music lover, then a sound system based around an integrated amplifier might be just the ticket.

 What to look for

-One of the most important things to consider when choosing an integrated amp is the number and types of connections it provides.
-You'll want to be certain that it can accommodate the components you currently have, as well as ones you may possibly want to add in the future.
+Consider the number and types of connections an integrated amp provides.
+You'll want to be certain that it can accommodate the components you currently have.
+And think about the ones you may want to add in the future.

-The Cambridge Audio Azur 851A integrated amplifier includes plenty of analog RCA audio inputs, including two pair of balanced XLR jacks for connecting high-end gear.
+The Cambridge Audio Azur 851A integrated amplifier includes plenty of analog RCA audio inputs.
+It includes two pairs of balanced XLR jacks for connecting high-end gear.